dmitryme/erlang_localtime/README.md

 #### Examples of usage

-Convert UTC time to local one
+Converts UTC time to local one
 >localtime:utc_to_local({{2010, 7, 22}, {17, 56, 23}, "Europe/Moscow").
 >
 >{{2010,10,10},{21,56,23}}

-Convert local time to UTC one
+Converts local time to UTC one
 >localtime:local_to_utc({{2010, 10, 10}, {21, 56, 23}}, "Europe/Moscow").
 >
 >{{2010,10,10},{17,56,23}}

-Convert time from one local timezone to another local one
+Converts time from one local timezone to another local one
 >localtime:local_to_local({{2010, 10, 10}, {21, 56, 23}}, "Europe/Moscow", "Australia/Sydney").
 >
 >{{2010,10,11},{3,56,23}}

-Return timezone name
+Returns timezone name
 >localtime:tz_name({{2010, 10, 10}, {21, 56, 23}}, "Europe/Moscow").
 >
 >{"MSK","MSK"}